hasenj/sehm/readme.md

       </span>
     </div>

+### The syntax

 Here, 'div is a tag function.
 It parses its arguments into pairs of attributes and values, followed by a list of child nodes.
 Attributes are specified by symbols, so there's no ambiguity.

     (tag 'attr val 'attr val content content content)

 The 'content' can be anything really, but typically it's either another node, a string, or a list of anything.
 It can be a list of lists, too.
 If a node is not a string or a tag, it will be output according to how 'pr prints it.
 If a node is nil, it's ignored.

+The content will be eventually normalized so that nils are removed, and lists of lists flattened.

+So that:

+    (div "a" "b" "c")

+doesn't behave any different from:

+    (div (list "a" "b" "c"))

+The flattening doesn't actually affect the html tree hierarchy.

+You can generate lists and include them as content:

+    (div 'id "userlist"
+        (map [span _!username] user-list*))

-Attributes values can also be anything, but typically they're strings.
+Attributes values can be anything, but typically they're strings.
 Attribute names *must* be symbols: that's how we know they are attributes.
 If the value passed to the attribute is nil, the attribute is ignored.

-There are no macros involved here. 'div is a function, and the arguments passed to it are parsed by a function.
+It should be noted that the syntax above doesn't rely on macros. 'div is actually a function, and the arguments passed to it are parsed by a function.

 'div and other tag functions don't return a string.
-Instead, they return a tag/node object, which is just an annotated hashtable with the following fields:
+Instead, they return a tag object (a node in the html tree), which is just an annotated hashtable with the following fields:

 * name: the tag name, e.g. "div"
 * attrs: an associated list of attributes